httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 * "port": the value is the port to which the UA made the original request that failed the CT compliance check.
 The value is provided as an integer.

+* "scheme": the value is the scheme with which the UA made the original request that failed the CT compliance check.
+The value is provided as a string.
+This key is optional and is assumed to be "https" if not present.

 * "effective-expiration-date": the value indicates the Effective Expiration Date (see {{storage-model}}) for the Expect-CT Host that failed the CT compliance check, in UTC.
 The value is provided as a string formatted according to Section